 - Virgin Atlantic (VS)

-Offering three levels of service to Havana, Cuba and Cancún, Mexico - Economy, Premium Economy (with on average an additional 7 inches of legroom) and Business (Upper Class with flat beds) from London Gatwick.
+Offering three levels of service to Havana, Cuba and Cancún, Mexico - Economy, Premium Economy (with on average an additional 7 inches of legroom) and Business (Upper Class with 180-degree reclining seats that lie flat) from London Gatwick.

 These are the principal air passes available for Latin America:

-Air pass for travel within Brazil, on routes operated by Gol.
-Valid for non-residents of South America who are holders of an international ticket arriving into Brazil.
-There is also a Gol North-east Air Pass for those only visiting north-east Brazil.
+For travel within Brazil on routes operated by Gol, in economy class.
+Valid for non-residents of Brazil who are holders of an international return ticket arriving into Brazil.
+A maximum of 9 flights are permitted on the airpass.